miskibin/py-draughts/readme.md

 # Checkers
-Modern and flexible implementation of checkers game with beautiful web interface.
+Efficient Modern and flexible implementation of checkers game with beautiful web interface.
 Supports multiple variants of the game and allows to play against AI.